 Our granular absorbent products are 100% natural, kiln dried clay with no additives.

-The all natural minerals are frequently referred to as Fuller’s Earth.
+These all natural porous minerals are frequently referred to as Fuller’s Earth.

 2. How do I use Oil-Dri granular clay absorbents?